jchiatt/grapplebjj.com/project_overview.md

 ## Project Summary

-A modern, responsive website redesign for Grapple, a submission grappling gym in Pearl, Mississippi.
+A modern, responsive website redesign for Grapple, a submission grappling gym in Flowood, Mississippi.
 The site will serve as both an informational platform for prospective students and a portal for current members.

 ## Technical Requirements